 Shared derived traits across the Pseudofungi

 Given the placement of H. catenoides as a sister branch to the oomycetes, we were interested to investigate the conservation of cellular, biochemical and genetic traits shared across these Pseudofungal taxa.
 Oomycete plant pathogens, for example Phytophthora sp., are sterol auxotrophs and appear to have lost many of the enzymes involved in sterol biosynthesis (40).
 Sterol biosynthesis pathway has been predicted to function in Saprolegnia and a putative CYP51 sterol-demethylase encoding gene was identified from the Saprolegnia genome and transcriptome data (19, 41).
 The protein encoded by this gene is, for example, a target of antimicrobial drugs such as clotrimazole and therefore has been suggested as therapeutic target for treatment of Saprolegnia infections of fish (42).
 Reciprocal BLASTp searches and phylogenetic analyses demonstrated that H. catenoides also possesses a putative orthologue (Hypho2016_00003038 (BN6634_2538) - Fig. S6a) of the Saprolegnia CYP51 sterol-demethylase which appears to be lost in plant pathogenic oomycetes.
 To confirm that this is a viable drug target we grew H. catenoides in the presences of two azole antifungals - clotrimazole and fluconazole – to assess effectiveness of these compounds in inhibiting H. catenoides growth.
-Both antifungal agents were able to inhibit growth of H. catenoides (MIC100: clotrimazole 0.25 µg ml-1; fluconazole 4 µg ml-1 - Fig. S6b), indicating that the H. catenoides is to azole compounds consistent with H. catenoides a functioning CYP51 protein.
+Both antifungal agents were able to inhibit growth of H. catenoides (MIC100: clotrimazole 0.25 µg ml-1; fluconazole 4 µg ml-1 - Fig. S6b), indicating that the H. catenoides is susceptible to azole compounds, consistent with H. catenoides having a functioning CYP51 protein.

-There has been considerable effort to sequence a number of oomycete genomes which has largely focused on parasitic taxa (e.g. (18, 19, 43-46)).
+There has been considerable effort to sequence a number of oomycete genomes, which has largely focused on parasitic taxa (e.g. (18, 19, 43-46)).
 This work has also in-part focused on identifying candidate effector proteins (secreted proteins that perturb host function for the benefit to the invading parasite (47) and which often contain N-terminal RxLR amino acid motifs (48-50)) or lectin proteins that bind host molecules.
 Searches of the H. catenoides genome demonstrate there is only one putative protein of unknown function with a candidate RxLR motif (Table 1).
 In addition, H. catenoides lacked several gene families linked with the evolution of plant pathogenic traits in the oomycetes, i.e.: NPP1 or NEP-like (necrosis inducing Phytophthora protein (51, 52)), Elicitin proteins (53), Cutinase (54), pectin esterase and pectin lyase (55, 56).
 The animal parasite Saprolegnia parasitica was noted to show enrichment of Notch proteins and Ricin lectins, as well as presence of other galactose-binding lectins and the bacterial toxin-like gene family (haemolysin E) (19).
-While the Notch protein and Ricin lectin gene families are present in H. catenoides they show no evidence of enrichment comparable to S. parasitica and the galactosebinding lectin and haemolysin E gene families are absent.
+While the Notch protein and Ricin lectin gene families are present in H. catenoides, they show no evidence of enrichment comparable to S. parasitica and the galactose-binding lectin and haemolysin E gene families are absent.
 Protease gene families show no general enrichment in comparison to other stramenopiles (Table 1).